 Use high-quality residential or mobile proxies

-Distribute web scraper traffic through multiple agents
+Distribute web scraper traffic through multiple profiles

 Bypass Akamai with ScrapFly

 While bypassing Akamai is possible, maintaining the bypass strategies can be very time-consuming.
 This is where services like ScrapFly web scraping API come in!